dannymuchoki/RecordsMaster/readme.md

 2. A class that implements rudimentary pagination in the 'List' view of all records.
 Pagination is controlled by a key in the appsettings.json file

 ## 'Data' directory contains:
-1. This is where you can find the two AppDbContexts - one for SQLite and the other for Production SQL.
-That's why there's two different ways to run migrations for Development and Production.
+1. This is where you can find the two AppDbContexts.
+One for SQLite and the other for Production SQL.
+That's why there's two different ways to run migrations for Development and Production, and why you need the --context flag.
 2. 'SeedTestData' used to be part of AppDbContext.
 Now it sets up the admin users and the first seeded data.
 3. 'CsvHelperMap' helps map uploaded .csv data to the model.
 You can use it to reconstruct the order of columns in the .csv file.
 It is also easier than managing the data in the controllers.
 This feels more like a utility but oh well.

- For .NET 10, update these in .csproj
+# Coming changes
+.NET 9 reaches EOL in November 2026.
+The change to .NET 10 is mostly incremental.
+I've already put preview changes in Program.cs.
+These will need a version bump in RecordsMaster.csproj

 Microsoft.AspNetCore.Identity.EntityFrameworkCore	9.0.1

 Microsoft.AspNetCore.Identity.UI	9.0.1

 Microsoft.EntityFrameworkCore	9.0.1

 Microsoft.EntityFrameworkCore.Design	9.0.1

 Microsoft.EntityFrameworkCore.Relational	9.0.1

 Microsoft.EntityFrameworkCore.Sqlite	9.0.1

 Microsoft.EntityFrameworkCore.SqlServer	9.0.1

 Microsoft.EntityFrameworkCore.Tools	9.0.1

 System.Drawing.Common	9.0.7

+If you have feedback, you can reach me via my [website](https://dannymuchoki.com).